kubamaruszczyk1604/KMeansCSharp/README.md

 Each returned Cluster object will contain:

   - Centroid Point (mean of all points in this cluster)
-  - List of all points that are members of this cluster.
+  - List of all points that were assigned this cluster.

 ## Disclaimer
 This software was tested with few datasets and gives results that are close to ground truth.